StephanErb/aurora/docs/task-lifecycle.md

 From the `ASSIGNED` state, the scheduler sends an RPC to the slave machine containing `Task` configuration, which the slave uses to spawn an executor responsible for the `Task`'s lifecycle.
-When the scheduler receives an acknowledgement that the machine has accepted the `Task`, the `Task` goes into `STARTING` state.
+When the scheduler receives an acknowledgment that the machine has accepted the `Task`, the `Task` goes into `STARTING` state.

 `STARTING` state initializes a `Task` sandbox.
 When the sandbox is fully